 Rates and Fees

-Information on the fees associated with new water service and connections can be found in the Water Fee Estimator or Permit Center.
-The 2009 Surface Water Supply Fee Report provides more information on Delta Water Supply Project surface water fee.
+Information on the fees associated with new water service and connections can be found in:

-The United States Environmental Protection Agency safeguards the quality of our water supply as established and amended in the U.S. Safe Drinking Water Act of 1974.
+The United States Environmental Protection Agency safeguards the quality of our water supply under the U.S. Safe Drinking Water Act of 1974.
 In many cases, California's standards are more stringent than federal standards.
-Your water supply meets all federal and state drinking water standards.
-For more information on water quality, view the Water Quality Report, or the 2010 Drinking Water Public Health Goals Report.